 On May 6, 1881, 377 Marlborough was purchased from George Wheatland, Sr., by George Draper, owner of a textile machinery company in Hopedale.
 He and his wife, Hannah Brown (Thwing) Draper, lived in Milford.

 George Draper purchased 377 Marlborough to be the home of his son-in-law and daughter, Edward Louis Osgood and Hannah Thwing (Draper) Osgood, who had married in January of 1881.
-They also maintained a home in Hopedale.
+They also maintained a home, The Homestead, in Hopedale.